 Like the Erie's Triplex 2-8-8-8-2s, this single locomotive showed all the limitations of trying to cram so much tractive power under one boiler.

 Although this design had slightly smaller cylinders under a slightly larger boiler, the grate and evaporative heating surface were still too small.
 The small firebox gained some additional direct heating surface from the 72 sq ft (6.7 sq m) in five arch tubes supporting the brick arch.
-A Gaines type combustion chamber was located ahead of the half-height Gaines wall in the firebox.
+A Gaines type combustion chamber was located ahead of the half-height Gaines wall in the firebox (For a full description of the Gaines combustion chamber's intended effect on combustion, see Locobase 4228.)
 The firebox's high fuel demand was fed through a Street stoker.

 Baldwin feed water heater contained 437 sq ft (40.6 sq m).
 All six cylinders admitted steam through 14-inch (356 mm) piston valves.